jwizard-bot/jwizard-core/README.md

 $ ./docker-assembly.sh -Dmode=dev
 ```
 By default, application should be available on `http://127.0.0.1:8085`.
-* Build and dockerized application in `production` mode (additional containers: mysql and phpmyadmin) via:
+* Build and dockerize application in `production` mode (additional containers: mysql and phpmyadmin) via:
 ```
 $ ./docker-assembly.sh -Dmode=prod
 ```